ethannccc/web102_prework/README.md

 The following **optional** features are implemented:

-* [✓] List anything else that you can get done to improve the app functionality!

 * Added stats for most and second most backed games
 * Added the relevant numbers associated with the top funded and backed games so users and see the precise numbers
 * Adjusted and tweaked several CSS elements to make the website appear better (height of stats-card, button cursor)